Korean cuisine: Pork

 Pork has also been another important land-based protein for Korea.
 Records indicate pork has been a part of the Korean diet back to antiquity, similar to beef.

 A number of foods have been avoided while eating pork, including Chinese bellflower (doraji, 도라지) and lotus root (yeonn ppuri, 연뿌리), as the combinations have been thought to cause diarrhea.
 All parts of the pig are used in Korean cuisine, including the head, intestines, liver, kidney and other internal organs.
 Koreans utilize these parts in a variety of cooking methods including steaming, stewing, boiling and smoking.
-Koreans especially like to eat grilled pork belly, which is called samgyeopsal (삼겹살, 三--).
+Koreans especially like to eat grilled pork belly, which is called samgyeopsal.

 Fish and seafood

 Fish and shellfish have been a major part of Korean cuisine because of the oceans bordering the peninsula.
 Evidence from the 12th century illustrates commoners consumed a diet mostly of fish and shellfish, such as shrimp, clams, oysters, abalone, and loach, while sheep and hogs were reserved for the upper class.

 Both fresh and saltwater fish are popular, and are served raw, grilled, broiled, dried or served in soups and stews.
 Common grilled fish include mackerel, hairtail, croaker and Pacific herring.
 Smaller fish, shrimp, squid, mollusks and countless other seafood can be salted and fermented as jeotgal.
 Fish can also be grilled either whole or in fillets as banchan.
 Fish is often dried naturally to prolong storing periods and enable shipping over long distances.
 Fish commonly dried include yellow corvina, anchovies (myeolchi) and croaker.
 Dried anchovies, along with kelp, form the basis of common soup stocks.